Planning a Move to Heritage Springs? Your Comprehensive Relocation Guide.

 3. Shopping: Close to Home

 • Starkey Market: Your go-to for fresh local produce, seasonal plants, and local honey.
+Don’t miss the Barn for libations for any taste and the Trough a casual gourmet food truck.
+Live music.
 It is a true community hub for Trinity residents.

 • Village at Mitchell Ranch & Trinity Commons: These neighboring centers provide all the essentials, including Publix, Sprouts, and Target.